Carmen Ejogo: Music career

 She wrote and sang lead vocals on the song "Candles" by English drum 'n' bass DJ Alex Reece—she appeared in the music video and is listed in the production credits as "Carmen".
 Ejogo also sang vocals and duets with ex-husband Tricky on a song called "Slowly".
 She sang vocals for the film Love's Labour's Lost (2000).

 Aside from "Candles", Ejogo appears on four songs of the Sparkle original soundtrack album from the movie of the same name, singing lead on "Yes I Do" (as a solo), and lead vocals with Jordin Sparks and Tika Sumpter singing backup on "Jump", "Hooked on Your Love" and "Something He Can Feel".
 She also starred as Rose Angelina in Catherine Cookson's Colour Blind.

 Personal life

 Ejogo was briefly married to trip-hop artist Tricky.
 In 2000, she married American actor Jeffrey Wright, whom she met while making the HBO film Boycott.
-They have a son, Elijah (b.
-18 October 2001), and a daughter, Juno (b.
-14 April 2004).
+They have a son and a daughter.
 Ejogo and Wright have since divorced.